HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 Modern CSS includes [User Preference Media Queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@media/prefers-color-scheme) that let websites adapt to a user's operating system or browser settings.
 Users get a more comfortable, personalized experience.
 Websites can respond to preferences for motion, contrast, and color schemes.

-The most familiar queries, `prefers-reduced-motion` and `prefers-color-scheme`, remain widely supported by browsers.
-In 2025, adoption of these queries by websites shows little change.
-However, the use of `forced-colors`, which supports high-contrast modes for users with low vision, increased by 5% to 19%.
-Meanwhile, use of the outdated `-ms-high-contrast` media query has declined by 3% down to 20%.
-This reflects a gradual shift towards modern CSS standards.

-Continuing to incorporate these preferences advances accessibility and user satisfaction by respecting individual needs and system settings.

-Broader implementation of personalization through CSS media queries hasn't seen significant growth despite these incremental gains.
-Encouraging further adoption helps ensure websites honor users’ preferences, including reducing motion for vestibular disorder sensitivities and adapting display colors or contrast for visual comfort.

 {{ figure_markup(
   image="user-preference-media-query.png",
   caption="User preference media queries.",